nuejs/nue/packages/templates/nuejs.org/docs/nue-internals.md

 # Nue internals
-How Nue enforces separation of concerns and enables multi-site development.
+How separation of concerns enables multi-site development

 ## Architecture